 where $\gamma$ is the KL regularization coefficient controlling the balance between reward maximization and consistency with the base model.
 Prevalent training-based alignment methods optimize the target rewards through RL \cite{SPO, DiffusionDPO, DiffusionKTO, DanceGRPO, MixGRPO} and direct backpropagation \cite{SRPO, AlignProp}.
-Although effective, these approaches often incur substantial computational overhead and risk over-optimization, leading to degraded generation diversity.
-In contrast, test-time scaling methods achieve alignment goal by using guidance to modify the temporal states.
-Since the generative distribution is manifested as the trajectory of $\bx_t$ in the sampling process, test-time alignment can be regarded as steering this trajectory to better match the desired conditional distribution $p_{\theta,R} (\bx|\bc)$.
+Although effective, these approaches risk reward over-optimization, leading to degraded generation diversity and reduced generalization across varied user inputs.
+Test-time scaling methods instead achieve alignment by applying guidance to steer intermediate latent states during inference.
+Since the generative distribution is characterized by the trajectory of $\bx_t$ in the sampling process, test-time alignment can be regarded as steering this trajectory to better match the desired conditional distribution $p_{\theta,R} (\bx|\bc)$.